ethereumdegen/spirit_editor/README.md

 - Using the Zones window, you can spawn a zone entity.
 Right click on this zone entity in the hierarchy to set it as the primary zone.
 When a zone is primary, placed doodads will become children of the zone

-- Right click on the zone entity in the hierarchy to save the zone to a file.
+- Right click on the zone entity in the hierarchy to **save the zone to a file**.
 You can use the zone window to load zone files back in later.
+This is the ONLY way to save the doodads that you place.